Munz1211-Project/DISCORD-JS-V14-TEMPLATE/README.md

 # DISOCRD-JS-V13-TEMPLATE

-An easy to use Discord bot using discord.js 13 !
+> A Discord bot template using discord.js v13 and Javascript.

 ## Requirements